rddt/WarGaming-Api/doc/index.md

 WarGaming API Documentation
 ===========================

-Before send API request to WarGaming server, your must create client and configure it.
+Before sending API requests to the WarGaming API server, you must create a client and configure the required properties.

 Create API Client
 -----------------

-Base create API client:
+Create base API client:

 ```php
 use WarGaming\Api\Client;